 Legal Effect of an Expungement

-In most cases, no record of an expunged arrest or conviction will appear if a potential employer, educational institution, or other company conducts a public records inspection or background search of an individual's criminal record.
+When filling out an application for a job or apartment, an applicant whose court records were expunged is not required to disclose their arrest or conviction.
+A landlord or private sector employer would likely not be able to obtain access to the expunged record.
+That is because in most cases, no record of an expunged arrest or conviction will appear if a potential employer, educational institution, or other company conducts a public records inspection or background search of an individual's criminal record.

 Are Expunged Records Completely Gone?

-An expunged arrest or conviction is not necessarily completely erased, in the literal sense of the word.
+An expunged arrest or conviction is not necessarily completely erased in the literal sense of the word.
 An expungement will ordinarily be an accessible part of a person's criminal record, viewable by certain government agencies, including law enforcement and the criminal courts.
 This limited accessibility is sometimes referred to as a criminal record being "under seal."

-Factors Determining Eligibility for Expungement
+Factors That Determine Eligibility for Expungement

-Whether you may get a criminal record expunged depends on a number of factors, including the jurisdiction; the nature of the crime or charge; the amount of time that has passed since the arrest or conviction; and your criminal history.
-Some states, including New York, don't allow for the expungement of criminal convictions at all.
+Whether a criminal record can be expunged always depends on a number of factors, including the jurisdiction; the nature of the crime or charge; the amount of time that has passed since the arrest or conviction; and whether there is any additional criminal history.

-Expungement vs. Having Your Records Sealed
+Expungement vs. Sealing Records

-Get Legal Help with Your Questions About Expungement
+Get Legal Help with Your Expungement Questions